neilrackett/md-sdl/README.md

 - 🤔 Cartridge upload time: ~50ms to push full 64KB surface
 - 🤔 Command overhead: 1-5ms for 34 BLIT_SURFACE commands plus FLIP
 - 🤔 ST-side display copy: 20ms without blitter to copy planar data to screen

+_If you have any ideas for boosting performance, please feel free to submit a a PR!_

 ## How it works